Want to understand Process Capability Metrics?

-Go Deeper: QI Macros Histogram calculates several process capability analysis metrics.
-Descriptions and formulas for these metrics are described below.
+QI Macros Histogram calculates several process capability analysis metrics for you so you don't need to learn any formulas.
+However, if you want to dive deeper, descriptions and formulas for these metrics are described below.

 - Cp and Cpk Process Capability Metrics